sapandiwakar/Image-Inapainting/README.txt

 3. We recommend Net Beans for the development.
 However it is not compulsary.
 You may use any IDE you like.

-4. The source code is in "Source Code/" folder.
+4. The source code is in "Image Inpainting/" folder.

 ---------------------------------------------------------------------
 HELP AND DOCUMENTATION